JinqianPan/MetaMap/README.md

 > The API is good, but the terminal where the database is located is very bad.
 > It runs very slowly, and after a certain amount of input, it will no longer output results, whether you change your account (email and API key) or not.
 >
-> The usage code (what I write) is in this github.
+> The usage code (what I write) is in `web_API folder`.
 I am strongly recommand to use the locally MetaMap.

 ### Locally MetaMap